 - Use humor or questions to have the recipient open your message.

 Your time is valuable, and so is your prospect’s time.
 They might be getting a vast number of LinkedIn private messages every month, so much so that their inbox gets drained, and they may even be distracted from their important work.
 Keep this in mind and follow the mentioned tips to grab the attention of your target.

 Are you ready to make your InMail subject line stand out?
 Take inspiration from these subject line examples that fit most situations and audience types, including sales prospects, recruiters, and leads.
 You can even learn a thing or two from these for general networking on the social media network.

-But these subject lines must be personalized with specific words and phrases tailored toward each group to avoid coming off as spammy or too generic.
+However, these subject lines must be personalized with specific words and phrases tailored to each group to avoid sounding spammy or too generic.

 Learn how to use LinkedIn for B2B lead generation, right now!

 This example entices your prospect with an exclusive benefit or offer.
 But remember that what you’re offering is relevant to the target’s industry, isn’t found anywhere else, and there’s an influencer or authoritative individual behind the offered benefit.